 Jesus, in Matthew 6, warns the disciples not to behave like the hypocrites by sounding a horn when they do charitable deeds to be seen and praised by men (vs. 2); not pray out loud in the synagogue and in the street like the hypocrites do, so that men might see them and praise them; not to look like they are suffering when they are fasting like the hypocrites do, so that people will see how pious they are because they fast.
 Jesus follows each of these remarks with the exhortation to keep these things private, just between them and God.

-In Luke 18, Jesus tells the story of a Pharisee who was wealthy and highly regarded as a man of God and good citizen, and a tax collector, the most despised of men in the land.
+In Luke 18, Jesus tells the story of a Pharisee who was wealthy and highly regarded as a man of God and a good citizen, and a tax collector, the most despised of men in the land.
 Tax collectors did nothing but lie and cheat people out of their money to fill their pockets.
 They did not have friends anywhere, except for other tax collectors.
-The Pharisees were seemingly holy on the outside, but were thieves, cheaters, heartless, and self-serving.
-This story is quite telling about the difference between a proud, self-righteous man (the Pharisee), and a tax collector who has come face to face with his sin and repents before God.
+The Pharisees were seemingly holy on the outside but were thieves, cheaters, heartless, and self-serving.
+This story is quite telling about the difference between a proud, self-righteous man (the Pharisee), and a tax collector who came face to face with his sin and repented before God.
 Guess who God forgives?
-Hear the story from Jesus Himself in this video:

 In John 8, a group of religious leaders of Jesus' day brought to him a woman caught in the act of adultery.
 They told him "Lord, we caught her in the very act.
 Moses said she should be stoned.
 What do you say?"
 The Bible says that Jesus stooped down and began drawing on the sand.
 We are not told what he wrote, but he finally looked up at them and said, "He who is without sin, throw the first stone."
 Here is the rest of the story: